wongzit/wongzit.github.io/_posts/epr-prediction-with-orca-program/2021-05-27-epr-prediction-with-orca-program.md

 # 4. Example

-Here I put two input files I used for EPR prediction. (methyl radical and triplet cyclopentane-1,3-diyl diradical, all geometries were optimized at UB3LYP/6-31G* level of theory with *Gaussian 16 B.01*).
+Here I put two input files I used for EPR prediction.
+(TEMPO radical and triplet cyclopentane-1,3-diyl diradical, all geometries were optimized at UB3LYP/6-31G* level of theory with *Gaussian 16 B.01*).
 These file could be download from [here](https://github.com/wongzit/blogFiles/tree/main/blog_epr_orca).

 ## 4.1 Predict HFC of TEMPO radical